Skip to content

 Step 4: Test Relay Settings #

-1. In the 3CX Relay Services window, in the Relay Host field, enter the IP address or FQDN of your 3CX server.
+1. In the 3CX Relay Services window, in the Relay Host field, enter the FQDN of your 3CX server.

 2. Enter 8801 in the Relay Port field.